 But life happens, and winds change.
 My first son was born, and my wife and I decided to move back to DFW to raise him near grandparents and cousins.
 I love being close to family and there’s plenty to be thankful for here, but aside from a few bright sunsets each year and a neighborhood bobcat, the landscapes of my North Texas suburbs leave something to be desired.
 Call me crazy, but bland suburban houses, aging strip-mall shopping centers and sprawling highways, complete with endless traffic and noisy construction start to wear on my soul when experienced day-in and out.

 So I began surrounding myself with western art.
 First one piece, then two, then three… if you’re a collector, you know how it goes.
-Landscapes, wildlife, cowboy and Native American paintings and prints now hang on my walls, bringing the peace, drama and beauty of the open plains, deserts and mountains—as interpreted and expressed by talented artists—into my daily life.
+Now paintings and prints of landscapes, wildlife, cowboys and Native Americans hang on my walls, bringing the peace, drama and beauty of the open plains, deserts and mountains—as interpreted and expressed by talented artists—into my daily life.

 Having mostly hung up the guitar so the kiddos can sleep, I’ve found a new creative outlet.
 I want to share my favorite vistas and scenes with you, which is why I started this little exercise.

 At first a simple Instagram account, Western Gallery is now producing a podcast, Horizons, and is growing into something bigger.
 I know I’m not on a solo trip this time.
 Come with me.